Quick Start

 ANTHROPIC_AUTH_TOKENto the API Key obtained from the AIHubMix platform - Set

-ANTHROPIC_MODELto a supported model from the model list.
+ANTHROPIC_MODELto a supported Claude model from the model list, such asclaude-sonnet-4-5.

 - macOS